Home > Pies, Tarts, and Crisps > Winter Citrus and Cream Oatmeal Tarts

 Yes, either will work just fine.

-There is butter in the tart crust, so no the dessert is not dairy free.
-You could swap the butter for coconut oil if you want to make it dairy free.
+There is butter in the tart crust, so no the dessert is not dairy-free.
+You could swap the butter for coconut oil if you want to make it dairy-free.

 Will the tarts work with other fruits besides citrus?

 Yes!
-This is a highly versatile and easy dessert in that you can substitute in any fruit you like!
+This is a highly versatile and easy dessert in that you can substitute any fruit you like!

 Healthier fruit dessert on a plate